jundalisay/sp/content/en/research/indian/gospel/chapter-09.md

 Thus, when the breath of life forsakes me in Thy grip, Do not deny me the shelter of Thy Lotus Feet!
 The Master saluted the divine image.
 As he came down the steps, he called softly to
-Rākhāl: "Where are my shoes?
+Rakhal: "Where are my shoes?
 Are they missing?"
 As the Master got into the carriage, Surendra and the other devotees bowed down before him.
 Then the carriage started for Dakshineswar.
 The moon still lighted the streets.